francescoa97outlook/pyExoRaMa/paper/paper.md

          -   All the plots in one picture.
          The user can also export in CSV format the complete exoplanets catalog or the filtered catalog (with the currently applied filters).

-The modularity of the tool allows to expand the tool further in the future and increase the size of the parameter space, by including new planetary and stellar parameters, and additional theoretical mass-radius curves.

 ## Libraries installation